Senna Omar / The Highlander

 None of the Regents could commit to divestment; however, Regent Hernadez committed to lobbying the Regents regarding student concerns.
 Throughout the question-and-answer session, the Regents emphasized that they are not an “all-powerful entity.”
 UC Merced’s SJP President Janine Barakat responded, “It is disheartening for the students to hear you all diminishing the power and advocacy that you hold as Regents.”

-Student Regent Beharry stated, “We are allies to you always,” and emphasized that because of the work that the students have been doing across UC campuses, the UC disclosed their investment portfolio on day one of the UC Regent meeting.
+Student Regent Beharry stated, “We are allies to you always,” and emphasized that because of the work the students have been doing across UC campuses, the UC disclosed their investment portfolio on day one of the UC Regent meeting.

-The displays of collective actions across not only UC campuses, but also universities across the globe, have led some protesters to call this a “student Intifada,” or ‘uprising’ demonstrating the strength of the collective action in student organizing efforts, similar to protests against “South African [apartheid]” and the “Vietnam [war].”.
+The displays of collective actions across not only UC campuses but also universities across the globe have led some protesters to call this a “student Intifada,” or ‘uprising’ demonstrating the strength of the collective action in student organizing efforts, similar to protests against “South African [apartheid]” and the “Vietnam [war].”
 Nadya proclaimed that “no matter where [the Regents] go, UC students, faculty, staff and people of conscience will find them and will let them know that it is their responsibility to divest student funds from the genocidal project of Israel against the Palestinian people.”

 As Regents walked away from the encampment, protesters began repeatedly chanting, “Free, free Palestine,” “We want justice, you say how, end the attacks on students now” and “Viva, viva Palestina.”